 Rotary International President: John Germ - District 7780 Governor: Marge Barker - Oxford Hills Rotary President: Joel Speakman - Pres.
 Elect: Chris Weston - Vice-pres.: George Rice - Treas.: Pat Cook - Sec.: John Griffith - Sgt.
 At Arms: Stan Brett - Past pres.: Chris Summers - Club Service Chair: Ron Morse - Vocational Service Chair: Bob Schott - Community Service Chair: Dan Allen - International Service Chair: Beth Abbott - Youth Service Chair: Lynne Schott Home Club of PDG George Rice Welcome!
-Today is the 46th day of 2017.
-There are 319 days remaining in the year.
-This morning, we will be talking about Visioning.
-Our greeter is Dave Preble.
+Today is the 39th day of 2017.
+There are 326 days remaining in the year.
+Lynne Schott has taken over as program chair for Bob who could not be here.
+Lynne's guest speaker is Ogy Nikolic from Bosnia.
+He is a former exchange student and is now a Rotarian and is District Chair for the exchange program.
+Kim Preble is our greeter.
 Calendar: The first name listed is the Program Chair, the second is greeter.
 Please let Reader editor John Griffith know what your program is so it can be published in the Reader.
 You can reach John at 207-743-6129 or at griffs2@roadrunner.com.
 Please remember that when you are program chair, you are expected to lend a hand after the meeting putting away the club's paraphernalia.
-2/16 - Community Dinner at Progress Center.
+2/15 - Visioning Assembly and Dave Preble 2/16 - Community Dinner at Progress Center.
 We need 2 people to help from 4:30PM-6:00PM.
 Please speak to Patty Rice if you can help out.
-2/22 - Chris Summers and Glenn Huntley 2/22 - Food Basket shopping and delivery, 9:00 AM at Hannaford 2/23-2/25 - World Peace Days 2/27 - March Board Meeting at Joel's office in South Paris, 5:30PM.
+2/22 - Chris Summers and Glenn Huntley 2/23-2/25 - World Peace Days 2/27 - March Board Meeting at Joels office in South Paris, 5:30PM.

-3/1 - Miranda Ward and Dan Hart 3/8 - March Students of the Month and Susan Graves 3/17 - Friday Meeting with Exchange Students & Interact for their ski weekend and Beth Garza Visiting Rotarians and Guests: Our guests last week were the January and February Students of the Month and their guests.
+3/1 - Miranda Ward and Dan Hart 3/8 - March Students of the Month and Susan Graves 3/15 - Chris Weston and Beth Garza Visiting Rotarians and Guests: Our guests last week were the January and February Students of the Month and their guests.
 George and Louis Campbell were the guests of Ron Morse.
 Rotary Moment: Greeter George Rice talked about the Rotary Youth Exchange program which is available to high school students between the ages of 15-19.
 This is a great opportunity to live abroad with a Rotarian family or two and attend school for a year.
 Most students go for their junior year, then return for their senior year and graduation.
 Announcements:

-President Joel - The March board meeting will be on Monday, February 27th at Joel's office in South Paris at 5:30PM.
+President Joel - Don't forget that the February board meeting will be held at his office on Monday, February 6th at 5:30PM.
 District Conference information is now available on line if you want to check it out or speak to Joel and he will share the info with you.
 We had a very successful shopping and delivery day for the Otisfield, West Paris and Harrison food pantries on January 28th.
 John and Beth coordinated the effort; John, Beth, Patty and George, Val and Chris, Pat Cook and Chris Summers shopped and delivered.
 The pantries greatly appreciated the donations.
 We will also be donating \$500 to the Rowe School pantry as well.
 Last Week: